Pros and Cons of Living in Kenya

 Kenya is a stunning country in East Africa with at least 42 different tribes.
 The nation is bordered by Uganda, Tanzania, Ethiopia, Somalia, South Sudan, and the Indian Ocean.
 For people who love to view wild animals and enjoy scenic views by the countryside or beachside, Kenya is definitely the place to be.

-Expats moving to Kenya are surely in for considerable amount of advantages, including friendly people, wonderful climate and accessible getaways.
+Expats moving to Kenya are surely in for a substantial measure of advantages, including friendly people, wonderful climate and accessible getaways.
 However, similar to any other African country out there, Kenya does have its disadvantages.

 Getting to know what’s in store before moving to Kenya is a good idea.
 To help you decide whether it’s the place for you or not, here are some pros and cons of living in Kenya.

 Here are the advantages of living in Kenya

 1. Generally integrated expatriate and local community.
 With the rise of a huge working class, the expat and local networks are not as isolated as they used to be.
 Kenyans and foreign nationals blend freely at learning institutions, shopping malls, bars, restaurants, and other recreational places.